Morse-Bott cohomology from homological perturbation theory: The Minimal Morse-Bott Cochain Complexes

-\begin{remark} In the context of Floer theory, the existence of $N$ in condition \eqref{m00} usually comes from some energy estimates.
-There exists some notion of energy $E(u)$ for curve $u$ in the moduli space $\cH_{i,j}$, such that $E(u)\ge 0$.
-If the energy $E(u)$ satisfies inequality $E(u)\le g(D_j)-f(C_i)+C$, where $f$ and $g$ are the background Morse-Bott functional for $\cC$ and $\cD$ and $C$ is a universal constant depending on the data we used to define the moduli space $\cH_{i,j}$.
-Assuming the critical values do not accumulate for simplicity\footnote{When critical values accumulate, see Remark \ref{rmk:flow}}, when $j\ll i$, $E(u)<0$, i.e. there is no curve in $\cH_{i,j}$. \end{remark}
+\begin{remark} Condition \eqref{m00} is important for us to obtain a finite sum in the definition of the induced cochain morphism.
+In the context of Morse/Floer theories, the existence of $N$ usually comes from some energy estimates.
+More precisely, $\cH_{i,j}$ is typically the compactification of the space of solutions to parameterized Floer equations/gradient flow equations interpolating the geometric data for $\cC$ and $\cD$.
+Then there is usually some notion of energy $E(u)$ for a Floer cylinder/gradient flow $u$ in the moduli space $\cH_{i,j}$, such that $E(u)\ge 0$.
+Now we assume that the energy $E(u)$ satisfies inequality $E(u)\le g(D_j)-f(C_i)+C$, where $f$ and $g$ are the background Morse-Bott functionals for $\cC$ and $\cD$, and $C$ is a universal constant depending on the interpolating data we use to define the moduli space $\cH_{i,j}$.
+Assuming the critical values do not accumulate for simplicity\footnote{When critical values accumulate, see Remark \ref{rmk:flow}}, then if $j\ll i$, we have $E(u)<0$, i.e.\ there are no curves in $\cH_{i,j}$. \end{remark}